Book fosters honest discussion among grad students

 One of the student’s tweeted about the experience, tagging author Jack who retweeted the post.
 The interaction on Twitter was noticed by the publisher, Harvard University Press, which posted a blog story about the MSU group and another book club at Eastern Carolina University.
 Both groups are grappling with understanding the challenges racial inequity, social class and educational experience can present for students arriving on campus.

-Here are insights from some of the MSU students.
+Here are insights from reading the book by some of the MSU students.

 “Reading The Privileged Poor helped open my eyes to my own privilege and realize issues in academia that I hadn’t even considered.
 Jack directed my attention to barriers to a meaningful education that some students face, and I hope to improve these inequities when I become an educator myself.”